ligato/docs/docs/user-guide/concepts.md

 ### KV Data Store in a Plugin

-Implementing a plugin that uses a KV data store for publishing or watching data begins with the following:
+You can implement a plugin that uses a KV data store for publishing or watching data.
+Begin with the following:

 ```go
 import (